 Ms. Stein favors a pragmatic approach to her practice, which takes into account companies’ financial objectives and constraints as well as the labor relations climate in the workplace.
-She also finds practical solutions tailored to meet the needs of her clients within a very intricate and changing legal environment.
+She seeks practical solutions tailored to meet the needs of her clients within a very intricate and changing legal environment.

-Ms. Stein regularly represents a large number of French and international businesses in the face of crisis situations, in dealing with the difficulties inherent in their growth and development (mergers and acquisitions and transfer of headquarters, setting of Societas Europaea and European works councils, restructuring, outsourcing, plant closure, voluntary departure plans, changes in the working time organization, negotiation of collective agreements, transfer of employees) in the context of complex employer-employee relationships or in relation to sensitive litigation cases.
+Ms. Stein represents a large number of international and French businesses in dealing with situations inherent to their growth and development (cross-border mergers and acquisitions and transfer of headquarters, setting of Societas Europaea and European works councils, restructuring, outsourcing, plant closure, voluntary departure plans, changes in the working time organization, negotiation of collective agreements, transfer of employees) in the context of complex employer-employee relationships or in relation to sensitive litigation cases.

-Ms. Stein has advised multiple clients, including Nokia, DuPont, Meetic, Parrot, French theatre company la Comédie-Française, Molex, Scor and Tyco on various aspects of labor and employment law.
+Ms. Stein has advised multiple clients, including Nokia, DuPont, Meetic, Parrot, French theatre company la Comédie-Française, Netjets, Imerys, Constellium, Molex and Scor on various aspects of labor and employment law.

-Vice-chairman of AVOSIAL (the only syndicate in France grouping together nearly 400 corporate employment law professionals), Ms. Stein also was a co-founder in 2011 of the “Femmes AAA+” association, which promotes the role of female attorneys on boards of directors, and she is a regular participant in the Deauville Women’s Forum.
+A former vice chairman of AVOSIAL — the only syndicate in France grouping approximately 400 corporate employment lawyers — Ms. Stein also was a co-founder in 2011 of the “Femmes AAA+” association, which promotes the role of female attorneys on boards of directors.

-Ms. Stein is recommended as a leading individual by Chambers Europe and Legal 500, in which her clients praise her “absolutely remarkable advice,” her “perfect understanding of employment law” and her capacity “to develop high-quality relationships with clients.”
-Who’s Who Legal France recognizes her as an “excellent problem-solver” who is “accessible and easy to work with.”
+Ms. Stein is recommended as a leading individual by Chambers Europe and The Legal 500, in which her clients praise her “absolutely remarkable advice,” her “perfect understanding of employment law” and her capacity “to develop high-quality relationships with clients.”
+Additionally, Who’s Who Legal France has recognized her as an “excellent problem-solver” who is “accessible and easy to work with.”